From the

 RESPONDING to Rachel Reeves’ first speech as new Chancellor of the Exchequer, Aggregate Industries have wholeheartedly welcomed the Government’s announcement to ‘get Britain building again’ and its commitment for 1.5 million homes to be built over the next five years, saying the ambition and clarity this brings are crucial in these times.

-Lee Sleight, managing director of aggregate at Aggregate Industries, said: ‘As a leading sustainable building materials supplier within the UK, we are fully on board with this initiative and ready to support key areas such as house building, infrastructure and onshore wind.
+Lee Sleight, managing director of aggregates at Aggregate Industries, said: ‘As a leading sustainable building materials supplier within the UK, we are fully on board with this initiative and ready to support key areas such as house building, infrastructure and onshore wind.

 ‘So far in 2024, the UK market has seen a concerning slowdown in both infrastructure projects and house building, with 24% less construction starts in the first quarter of 2024 compared with the previous year, and construction output in the housing sector 19% below 2019 levels in February this year.